jesseopdenbrouw/thuas-riscv/sw/wfitest/README.md

 # wfitest

-Test the WFI instruction
+Test the `WFI` instruction

 ## Description

 This program tests the use of the `WFI` instruction.
-The `WFI` instruction halts the processor until an interrupts needs to be serviced.
+The `WFI` instruction halts the processor until an interrupt needs to be serviced.
 The External Input Interrupt (EXTI) is assigned for that task.

 The EXTI waits for a falling edge in pin PA15 of